eliasc95/klaviyo_flutter/README.md

 **Push notifications not received**

 - Verify `google-services.json` is in `android/app/`
-- Check that `KlaviyoPushService` is registered in `AndroidManifest.xml`
+- Ensure Firebase is initialized before `Klaviyo.instance.initialize()`
 - Confirm FCM server key is added to Klaviyo dashboard
+- Check that `firebase_messaging` is properly configured in your app

 ### iOS Issues